Peliha-ip/Shellfish-Reigns/README.md

 - Watcha Back (Hit an armadillo while wielding the crustacean staff)
 - Really Funny, Hog (Place a sweet berry bush in an oasis)
 - One Gull's Trash (Give a trash item to a seagull)
+- From White to Pink (Feed a baby flamingo shrimp)
+- Colored Feathers (Dye a flamingo with any dye)